cardano-foundation/CIPs/CIP-plutus-modules/README.md

 verification.
 However, (in combination with 'lazy loading') this does require `ScriptArg`s to be larger, making all scripts slightly larger on the chain.
 Also, there is a start-up cost for the unboxing itself:
-`resolveScriptDependencies` must copy all the exports from each imported module into the same tuple.
+`resolveScriptDependencies` must copy *all* the exports from each imported module into the same tuple (whether or not they will be used).
 Modules may have quite a lot of exports--`Data.Map` for example has 97--and many may not be used in any particular script.
 The benefit of unboxing modules is slightly faster access to module exports when the script runs, but for small, cheap runs we may never recover the cost of building the unboxed tuple in the first place.
 On balance, I would probably prefer *not* to do this, but this is not a strong preference.

 Finally, all the variations using tuples rely on efficient, constant time projections of tuple components.
 These are not presently available in UPLC--but they would benefit *all* UPLC users, not least by providing an efficient implementation for Haskell record field selectors in Haskell.
-Adding efficient projects for SoP data deserves a CIP of its own; it is a prerequisite for many variations here, but logically is not a part of implementing modules.
+Adding efficient projections for SoP data deserves a CIP of its own; it is a prerequisite for many variations here, but logically is not a part of implementing modules.
 A separate CIP should be written for this in the near future--it should be straightforward